TianYafu/TianYafu.github.io/_posts/2017-07-23-Small-Project-3510-Driver-Adjuster.md

 ---
 layout: post
-title: [Small Project] 3510 Motor Driver's Adjuster with GUI
+title: 3510 Motor Driver's Adjuster with GUI
 ---

 The aim of this project is to help new student (in my lab) adjusting motor with 3510 motor driver.
 This motor driver is a high-performance, mid-power driver developed by State Key Laboratory of Robotics and System.
 3510 Motor driver receive both 485 serial communication and CAN communication.
 By providing a graphic interface, I free some student from suffering the pain of calculating and generating CAN message manually.
 This program can also track and plot robot's speed automatically.